Priti Patel ‘threatened to sue Suella Braverman’ over asylum overcrowding claims

 The extraordinary row follows the controversy over “Dickensian” conditions at the cramped Kent facility where thousands asylum seekers were held for several weeks at the end of autumn.

-After being informed she would be blamed for the overcrowding problem, Ms Patel phoned cabinet secretary Simon Case and said if Ms Braverman did not retract claims she would start legal action for defamation, according to the Mail on Sunday.
+After being informed she would be blamed for the overcrowding problem, Ms Patel phoned cabinet secretary Simon Case and said if claims weren’t retracted she would start legal action for defamation, according to the Mail on Sunday.

 A source told the newspaper: “Priti worked round the clock when she was home secretary to tackle this problem and erupted when she was told that her record was being criticised.
 Simon Case had to calm her down.”